55 Years Ago: Jefferson Airplane’s ‘Volunteers’ Calls for Revolution

-Released in November 1969 as Vietnam hate raged across the nation, Volunteers served as a middle finger to the establishment, the government and pretty much anyone else not on board with Jefferson Airplane's worldview.
+Released in November 1969 as Vietnam protests raged across the nation, Volunteers served as a middle finger to the establishment, the government and pretty much anyone else not on board with Jefferson Airplane's worldview.
 It was a tough record for tough times, but the group found little reason to be cheerful and smile during those dark days of U.S. history.

 So they rallied the troops with the weapons they had (their songs) while calling for something way more revolutionary than change through music.
-This wasn't some metaphorical revolution Jefferson Airplane were proposing on Volunteers; they actually wanted blood in the streets.
+This wasn't some metaphorical revolution Jefferson Airplane was proposing on Volunteers; they actually wanted blood in the streets.

-From the opening alarm of "We Can Be Together" and the updating of the traditional "Good Shepherd" to Jefferson Airplane's take on "Wooden Ships" (co-written by the band's Paul Kantner with David Crosby and Stephen Stills, who recorded it on Crosby, Stills and Nash's self-titled debut that was released earlier in 1969) and the closing "Volunteers" (barely two minutes of call-to-arms back-and-forth), Volunteers is the sound of Woodstock's idealism sinking in the mud.
+From the opening alarm of "We Can Be Together" and the updating of the traditional "Good Shepherd" to Jefferson Airplane's take on "Wooden Ships" (co-written by the band's Paul Kantner with David Crosby and Stephen Stills, who recorded it on Crosby, Stills and Nash's self-titled debut from released earlier in 1969) and the closing "Volunteers" (barely two minutes of call-to-arms back-and-forth), Volunteers is the sound of Woodstock's idealism sinking in the mud.

 It was a defiant move, made by a band growing more defiant by the day.